Oregon Safety at Screening Tool

 Occurred: June 2022

-Oregon stopped using the system in June 2022 after an AP review of Pennsylvania's Allegheny Family Screening Tool was found to have flagged a disproportionate number of Black children for 'mandatory' neglect investigations.
-Allegheny's tool had originally inspired Oregon officials to develop their system.
+Oregon stopped using the system in June 2022 after an AP review of Pennsylvania's Allegheny Family Screening Tool found it had flagged a disproportionate number of Black children for 'mandatory' neglect investigations.
+Allegheny's tool had originally inspired Oregon officials to develop their own system.

-Oregon officials say its tool was stopped in order to reduce disparities concerning which families are investigated for child abuse and neglect by child protective services, and that it would be replaced by a new programme - the Structured Decision Making model.
+Oregon officials said use of its tool was halted to help reduce disparities concerning which families are investigated for child abuse and neglect by child protective services, and that it would be replaced by a new programme - the Structured Decision Making model.